Nicows/nicows.github.io/_projects/masocats.md

             <p>I was responsible for managing the overall game logic, ensuring a seamless transition between different
                 phases of the match.</p>
             <ul>
-                <li><strong>State Machine Implementation:</strong> Developed a robust game state manager to handle
+                <li><strong>State Machine Implementation:</strong> Developed a game state manager to handle
-                    transitions from the lobby to the countdown, active gameplay, and the final "Victory through Suffering" screen.</li>
+                    transitions from the lobby to the countdown, active gameplay, and the final victory screen.</li>
-                <li><strong>Local Multiplayer Synchronization:</strong> Managed the logic for multiple player inputs and
+                <li><strong>Local Multiplayer Synchronization:</strong> Managed the logic for multiple player
                     score tracking, ensuring the first cat to reach the damage threshold is correctly identified as the winner.</li>
-                <li><strong>Arena Management:</strong> Handled the initialization and reset states for the different
+                <li><strong>Arena Management:</strong> Managed the initialization and reset states for the different
                     arenas, facilitating rapid rematches between players.</li>
             </ul>
         </div>

         <div class="contribution-item">
             <h3>In-Game UI & User Experience</h3>
-            <p>I designed and implemented the game's user interface to match the high-energy, humorous aesthetic of
+            <p>I implemented the game's user interface made by artists to match the high-energy, humorous aesthetic of
                 the project.</p>
             <ul>
                 <li><strong>Dynamic HUD:</strong> Created a responsive Heads-Up Display that tracks each player's
                     damage level and identifies the current leader in real-time.</li>
-                <li><strong>Menu Architecture:</strong> Built the navigation system for the main menu and character
-                    selection, ensuring a smooth transition into the game.</li>
                 <li><strong>Victory Feedback:</strong> Implemented the end-game screens and visual cues that
                     celebrate the "KO Champion" with style.</li>
             </ul>